cht-holly/ai-workshop/steps/step-08-polish-documentation.md

 ```
 Add final touches to make the dashboard professional and user-friendly.

+Context:
+- I have a complete stock dashboard with charts, moving averages, date filtering, and statistics
+- I want to polish the interface and add documentation
+- The goal is a professional-looking dashboard ready for demonstration

 Visual Improvements Needed:
 - Clean, professional styling and layout
 - Proper titles and labels for all components